EnterpriseDB/repmgr/README.md

 `repmgr 4` is a complete rewrite of the existing `repmgr` codebase.

-Supports PostgreSQL 9.6 and later; support for 9.3 will be dropped, 9.4/9.5 may be supported if feasible.
+Supports PostgreSQL 9.6 and later; support for 9.3 has been dropped, 9.4/9.5 may be supported if feasible.

 Building from source